bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Legends
 ~~~~~~~

-It is possible to create legends easily by specifying a legend argument to the
+It is possible to create |Legend| annoatations easily by specifying a legend
-glyph methods, when creating a plot.
+argument to the glyph methods, when creating a plot.

 .. note::
     This example depends on the open source NumPy library in order to more